Liam-DeVoe/liam-devoe.github.io/_posts/2022-03-16-godels-incompleteness-theorem.md

 You can see why I didn't want to lead with this definition :)

 I promise that I'm not holding anything back anymore — this is the genuine, full incompleteness theorem which gödel himself proved.
-These two extra assumptions rarely come up in sane discussions of the incompleteness theorem, which is why I left them until now to discuss.
+These two extra assumptions rarely come up in casual discussions of the incompleteness theorem, which is why I left them until now to discuss.

 # Afterword